Welcome to the 18th Engineering Process Days

 In 2025 ULS developed together with EM Engineering the first Digital Twin of a performance Testing lab in Germany, showcasing the abilities of increased operational intensity utilizing state of the art digital tools.

-Jürgen Henschel
+Dr. Jürgen Henschel

 UL Solutions LLC